waltermblair/docker-demo/README.md

 ## initial setup
-edit stack.yml to pull brain and logic images from docker hub or from local registry (see below)
+Edit stack.yml to pull gui, brain, and logic images from docker hub or from local registry (see below).
+Note that for this intial setup, the db is force to initialize the db volume just so that we didn't have to check in all of those mysql files.
+We're running docker-compose once to initialize the db, copying the checked-in tables and pre-loaded data to the volume that was generated, and then restarting the container with the checked-in tables & data
 ```
 docker-compose -f stack.yml pull && docker-compose -f stack.yml up
 docker-compose down
+cp -rf db-schema/* db/db-schema/
+docker-compose -f stack.yml up
 ```
-replace db/store with db-schema/store

 ## running
 ```
-docker-compose -f stack.yml pull && docker-compose -f stack.yml up
+docker-compose -f stack.yml up
 ```

 ## local docker registry